 If a dog or any animal has attacked you or someone you care for, we invite you contact us right away.
 We can cut through all the red tape quickly, protect your rights to receive compensation, and facilitate every avenue possible for you to obtain compensation.

 Under Iowa laws, an animal’s owner is held responsible for the pet’s care and keeping.
 Dog owners, for instance, must ensure that the dog is not allowed to roam about unleashed.
 The strict liability laws provide recourse.
 When you receive an award, it is for damages from an injury, such as a dangerous animal attack or serious bites or mauling by a dog.
 The damages are paid by the insurance company covering the owner’s home or property.

 Liability for Dog Bites

-In the State of Iowa, the owner of a Pit bull, Doberman, Rottweiler, German Sheppard, or other dog is legally responsible for damages caused by the dog when the dog is attacks or attempts to bite a person.
+In the state of Iowa, the owner of a dog, whether it be a Labrador, Chow, Pit bull, Doberman, Husky, German Sheppard, or any other breed, is legally responsible for damages caused by the dog when the dog is attacks or attempts to bite a person.
 The law imposes what is called strict liability.
 In other words, all the injured person must show is that they were injured by the dog and the dog was owned by the defendant.
 The injured person does not have to establish that the owner was negligent or did anything wrong which caused the dog to bite.
 The only exception is when the injured party is “doing an unlawful act, directly contributing to the injury.” (for example breaking into the home or trespassing).